 Proposals for abstracts must be submitted via our online system, and not via regular mail or email.
 The Program Committee will rate submissions based only on the information you provide, so please complete the abstract form carefully.
-The abstract submission deadline is October 26, 2020.
-Late abstracts might be accepted for a short TBD time afterwards, but will have lower priority, so please submit your abstract on time.
+The abstract submission deadline extended through November 5, 2020.
+Late abstracts will have lower priority, so please submit your abstract as soon as possible.
+You'll also want to take advantage of Early Bird Registration that ends November 1.